ch-robinson/dotnet-avro/CONTRIBUTING.md

     git push origin <topic-branch-name>
     ```

-7. [Open a pull pequest](https://help.github.com/articles/using-pull-requests/) against the development branch.
+7. [Open a pull pequest](https://help.github.com/articles/using-pull-requests/) against the main branch.

 **Note**: By opening a pull request, you agree to allow C.H.
 Robinson to license your work under the same [license](LICENSE.md) used by the project.